spring-projects/spring-batch/README.md

     $ ./gradlew build

 ## Spring Tool Suite (STS)
-In STS (or any Eclipse distro or other IDE with Maven support), import the module directories as existing projects.
+In STS (or any Eclipse distro or other IDE with Gradle support), import the module directories as existing projects.
 They should compile and the tests should run with no additional steps.

 # Getting Started Using Spring Boot
 This is the quickest way to get started with a new Spring Batch project.
 You find the Getting Started Guide for Spring